 Note that the above tests only serve as a general guide as to what you might see when using the service.
 The random nature of the internet and the many factors that can affect speed mean that you may see very different results.

 Apps: Which devices will Hotspot Shield work with?

-Hotspot Shield provides apps for all the major operating systems, including Windows, MacOS, iOS, and Android.
-There’s also a Chrome extension, but this only encrypts your browser traffic, leaving other apps on your device exposed.
+You can configure the VPN manually on select routers.
+This enables you to protect devices that aren’t compatible with native apps and ensures all your devices are secured.
+There’s also a Chrome extension, but note that this only encrypts your browser traffic, leaving other apps on your device exposed.

 Streaming, Netflix, and Kodi

 Hotspot Shield easily unblocks Netflix US, Netflix UK, and a handful of other libraries.
 I tested it with several US servers, including those located in Chicago, Portland, and Miami, and they all worked with no issues.

 Other VPN providers require you to ask customer support which server to use.
 While this isn’t much of a hassle, it’s nice not to have to go through that extra step.